Italy Road Trip: The Ultimate Bucket List Experience

 Spoleto

-Driving from Rome to Florence you’ll find Spoleto, often overlooked in favor of its famous neighbors but a true hidden gem.
+Driving from Rome to Florence, you’ll find Spoleto, often overlooked in favour of its famous neighbours but a true hidden gem.

-Come to Spoleto to enjoy a slow day, sipping coffee in the square, taking the travelator (an experience in itself) up to the mighty fortress of La Rocca Albornoz, which dominates the skyline, and wandering around the many beautiful churches and religious buildings in the town.
+Come to Spoleto to enjoy a slow day, sipping coffee in the square, visiting the Roman Theatre and taking the travelator (an experience in itself) up to the mighty fortress of La Rocca Albornoz, which dominates the skyline before you wander around the many beautiful churches and religious buildings in the town.

 Assisi